ExtendoBrothers/broteam-translate-bot/README.md

 - Fetches up to 40 tweets per run (timeline batch size)
 - Enforces a strict 17 posts per rolling 24 hours (excess translations are queued)
 - Persists API cooldowns across restarts and differentiates API vs. cooldown blocks in logs
-- Scheduler runs every 30 minutes from the last completion; on startup, first run is delayed until cooldown expiry + ~20s
+- Scheduler runs every 30–45 minutes from the last completion; on startup, first run is delayed until cooldown expiry + ~20s
-- Automatic rate-limit detection; see [RATE_LIMITS.md](RATE_LIMITS.md) for details
+- Automatic rate-limit detection and dynamic monthly fetch spacing; see [RATE_LIMITS.md](RATE_LIMITS.md) for details

 ## Fetching Tweets & Monthly Limit

 Two fetch modes are supported:

 1. `FETCH_METHOD=nitter` – Uses Twitter's public syndication/Nitter-like method (no auth).
 Returns engagement-sorted tweets that may be older; unlimited but not ideal for real-time.
 2. `FETCH_METHOD=twitter` – Uses authenticated X API (timeline endpoint).
-Subject to a strict monthly product cap (≈100 timeline fetches) and per-15-minute limits.
+Subject to a strict monthly product cap (default: 100 timeline fetches) and per-15-minute limits.

 To avoid exhausting the monthly cap early, the scheduler dynamically spaces fetches across the remaining days of the month: